In our last post, we reproduced the

 Make these guidelines into a company policy.

-There are specific tools for this purpose: they compare the version of the dependency you are using against both remote repositories (to check for updates) and vulnerability databases (like to find out if any of your dependencies has reported vulnerabilities that have not been fixed yet.
+There are specific tools that compare the version of the dependency you are using against both remote repositories (to check for updates) and vulnerability databases (to find out if any of your dependencies contain reported vulnerabilities that have not been fixed yet).

 -